 “Whether it’s working on a new dialect (I had to swiftly adopt a Haitian accent in 24 hours for a major TV show audition), crafting an elaborate stage fight (I played Laertes in a production of Hamlet at the Oregon Shakespeare Festival and learned an intense sword fighting combo), or preparing for an off-Broadway musical, I gained tools to use in creating meaningful art.”

+He’d also like to expand his reach to film.
 “Don’t be surprised if you catch me behind the camera directing, writing, or producing.
 I plan to ride life until the wheels fall off!”

 (Image by Peter Hurley Photography)

 Screen: Southern Comfort (Avery)

 Malorie Cunningham’s series Southern Comfort, created for her comedy duo Dolly Partners, was nominated for best web series at the Chain Film Festival in 2018.

 Cunningham (‘14) had earlier co-founded the improvisation group Full Disclosure Comedy in Knoxville and studied at the Upright Citizens Brigade Theatre in New York City.

 At UT, Cunningham, a journalism and electronic media major, remembers “teaching myself to edit, running to campus events to shoot a story, and rushing back to the writing studio to finish the newscast for that day.
 I was firing on all cylinders!

 But my professor at the time, Dr. Swan, encouraged us to just grab a camera, go out, and do the work,” she adds.
 “Little did I know, I would use all that info to create some comedy.
 Isn’t life a gag?”